Aggravated Unlicensed Operations: Driving with a Suspended License

 Whether your license has been suspended because you’ve received numerous traffic tickets in a short period of time or because you have been convicted for a drug or alcohol related driving charge, you could be given an aggravated unlicensed operation charge if you’ve been driving with a suspended license.
 It’s important that you know what types of penalties occur with such charges as well as how a Nassau County traffic lawyer like ourselves can assist with your case.

-Consequences of Driving With a Suspended License
+Consequences of Driving With a Suspended or Revoked License in New York

 When to Contact a Defense Attorney